 Kentucky Electric Cooperatives is the state organization of the 26 electric cooperatives within the state of Kentucky.
 It furnishes various services to the cooperatives, including legislative contacts, publishes Kentucky Living Magazine, and coordinates other state activities.

-The Action Committee for Rural Electrification (ACRE) is the political action arm of NRECA and furnishes lobbying expertise on the national level.
-No corporate funds can be used to support ACRE.
-Members of the ACRE organization range from those serving on the Board of Directors and senior leadership, to employees and cooperative members.
+The American Electric Cooperatives PAC, formerly known as ACRE, is the political action arm of NRECA and furnishes lobbying expertise on the national level.
+No corporate funds can be used to support the PAC.
+Members of the America’s Electric Cooperatives PAC range from those serving on the Board of Directors and senior leadership, to employees and cooperative members.